 Kheer is the easiest Indian dessert recipe of all time.
 Immaterial of what type of kheer you are making.
 There’s just one thing that needs your attention – Boiling the milk.
 Sounds cliche?
 Okay, let me explain.

-If you leave milk unattended on high flames, it’s going to burn for sure.
+If you leave milk unattended on high flames, it will surely burn.
 Once you add milk, keep stirring continuously from the beginning itself.
 Boil till the milk is half.
 Add all the items one by one & your paneer kheer is ready.

 Detailed steps are given below.